ori-drs/aerial_terrestrial_registration/README.md

 If they are not, you can use a tool to convert them.
 Checkout the `save-pose-graph-utm` branch of the `vilens` repository, and use `payload_transformer.launch`.
 See the paragraphs below for a detailed explanation.

 The last step is to make sure that the uav cloud has normals.
 If it doesn't have normals, you can use CloudCompare to compute them.
 The normals are used by the pipeline to extract the ground and the trees.
+In CloudCompare go to Edit/Normals/Compute.
+Settings that seem to work well in most cases are `Local Surface model : Quadric`, `Octree radius : Auto` and `Use preferred orientation: +z`.

 #### Point cloud preprocessing for stein am rhein
 - the uav cloud provided by Prefor is in EPSG:2056.
 We don't use this UTM frame but EPSG:25832, so the first step is to convert it to EPSG:25832.